AbdulMuqeet111/Rest-Assured/README.md

 You can also directly execute testng.xml for running current tests

 Test reports are generated in directory `test-output/ExtentReportsTestNG/` after execution.
+You'll need to run testng.xml to generate the test reports.

 In case of failure, Testcases are automatically retried once using retryAnalyzer.